angang-li/mars_web_scraping/README.md

 # Mission to Mars

-A web application that scrapes various websites for data related to the Mission to Mars, stores scraped data in MongoDB, and displays the latest information in a single HTML page.
+A web application that scrapes various websites for real-time data related to the Mission to Mars, stores scraped data in MongoDB, and displays the latest information in a single HTML page.

 ## Step 1 - Scraping